handyc/klurp/README.md

       -

 #
-# 6. Creating your own dictionaries:
+# 6. Creating Custom Dictionaries
 #

 Dictionaries are standard CSV files that follow a simple format: